ltw-webdev-4/curriculum/using-css-variables.md

     before: |
       Let’s add a little CSS to our card to get it looking kinda actually like a card.

-      *Some of these properties are temporary and I’ll probably replace them later.*
+      *Some of these properties are temporary and we’ll probably replace them later.*
     code_lang: css
     code_file: "css/main.css"
     code: |